 But in your line of work, even one small mistake during planning, development, or production could lead to thousands of dollars of damage, with potentially dangerous consequences for the public and a devastating lawsuit for you.

 Engineering projects rarely go smoothly.
 Even if you plan everything down to a T, a client can still sue if they believe you’ve caused them financial harm, omitted important details, or if the designs don’t turn out as expected.
 What if increased production costs make it difficult to work within the client’s budget?
 What if, in an attempt to cut those costs, you switch materials and your client isn’t happy with the final look?
 What if a subcontractor misled you and caused you to miss a deadline?

-Sudden disruptions in performance, schedule, and pricing may be unaccounted for under the existing terms of your contract and if a client doesn’t understand why a project is off-track, over budget, or delayed, you might be accused of negligence or breach of professional duty.
+Sudden disruptions in performance, schedule, and pricing may be unaccounted for under the existing terms of your contract and if a client isn’t aware of delays or cost overruns well in advance, you might be accused of negligence or breach of professional duty.

 3. You’ve been named in a lawsuit.

 When there’s money at stake, clients can be aggressive.
 Whether or not you’re at fault, they may look to pass the financial responsibility onto you if an error or omission loses them money.
 And you’ll still have to defend—even if a claim is frivolous.

 Say a designer misinterprets your renderings and orders expensive materials that won’t work with your plans.
 Your client is upset and sues both of you to recover the lost funds.
 Even though you’ve done nothing wrong, you’ll still have to spend time and money on costly litigation to clear your name.

 With these exposures in mind, all Engineers should take preventative measures now to ward off the threat of a claim and any resulting fallout.
 Here are some of the best tips and tricks to help you avoid a claim: